TheJacksonLaboratory/FunDataR/4_learning/1_tuning.md

   (hopefully small) extent.
 That is, it is likely modeling some of the noise in those data that are completely unrelated to class membership.
 In order to evaluate the final model, we should once again rely on an independent test-set that was not used in any way for model development.
-We can facilitate this process by functionalizing more of the code from the end of the previous section.
+We can facilitate this process by turning some of the code from the end of the previous section into a function we can use to perform another level of cross-validation to be used for evaluating the final model.
 To make the process easier to follow, we will reiterate all the required code:

 ```
 library('caret')